Parry-Parry/LightChain/docs/lightchain/link/index.md

 [Show source in __init__.py:6](../../../lightchain/link/__init__.py#L6)

-A base class for creating pipeline operations.
+A base class for creating Chain operations.
 It provides methods for chaining operations in a sequential or forked manner.

 #### Attributes